androbbit/DevOpsKoreaHOL/README.md

 This document has been edited as a part of hands-on tutorial.

+The second edit has been done to test commit message.

 ## Running locally

 1. Run `dotnet run -p generator/src/generator.csproj -- . "http://localhost:8000/" _site` to build the HTML files.